FortAwesome/wordpress-fontawesome/README.md

 Look up available icons in our searchable [Icon Gallery](https://fontawesome.com/icons) or [Cheatsheet](https://fontawesome.com/cheatsheet).

+You can get to the plugin's options page in WordPress admin by clicking "Font Awesome" under the "Settings" menu, or clicking "Settings" on the plugin's entry in the list of plugins.

-The admin settings page for this plugin won't be very complicated in this scenario, since no other WordPress components are using the plugin to provide icons.
-But that also means you can change the version and features settings to your heart's content without creating in any conflicts with other components' requirements.
+This options page won't be very complicated in this scenario, since no other WordPress components are using the plugin.
+Therefore, you could change the version and features settings on the options page to your heart's content without creating any conflicts with other components' requirements.

+Consider a few configuration scenarios...

 ### SVG

 Again, suppose there are no other components (plugins or theme) that depend upon this plugin to load Font Awesome.
 It's just you, the web site owner, and you want to use SVG icons, and maybe some of the fancier features that come with them.

-In the plugin's settings page, on the "Method" dropdown menu, select "svg" instead of "webfont".
+In the plugin's options page, on the "Method" dropdown menu, select "svg" instead of "webfont".
 Save those changes.
 That's it!

 Now, your icons will render as SVG.
 You won't need to change any of the HTML markup (like the `<i>` tags you might have